What is a prostate/rectal ultrasound?

 What are the risks of a prostate/rectal ultrasound?

 An ultrasound has no risk from radiation.
-Most people have no discomfort from the transducer moving across the skin.
+Most people have mild discomfort from the

 Too much stool in the rectum may make the test less accurate.

 How do I get ready for a prostate/rectal ultrasound?

 - Your healthcare provider will explain the procedure and you can ask questions.
 Make